orange-gi/DeepDiagram/README.md

 ### ✏️ Draw.io Agent
 - **Powered by**: `mxGraph` (Draw.io)
 - **Capabilities**: Produces professional-grade technical diagrams compatible with the Draw.io ecosystem.
+    - **Capabilities**: Produces professional-grade technical diagrams compatible with the Draw.io ecosystem.
     - **Workflow**: Generates valid XML for seamless integration and editing.

+### 🤖 Intelligent Router & Multimodal
+- **Context-Aware**: Automatically routes requests to the best agent based on intent (e.g., "Draw logic" -> Flow, "Architecture" -> Draw.io).
+- **Multimodal**: Supports image uploads for all agents.
+Upload a whiteboard photo, and DeepDiagram will convert it into a digital structure.

 ---